Natxo Lezkano

-Natxo Lezkano Moya (born 17 October 1972) is a Spanish professional basketball coach, who most recently managed Estudiantes of the Spanish Liga ACB.
+Natxo Lezkano Moya (born 17 October 1972) is a Spanish professional basketball coach, who most recently managed Súper Agropal Palencia of the Primera FEB.
 Since 2011, he has coached Ivory Coast's national basketball team, which he led to two Final Four finishes at the FIBA Africa Championship.
 He also led professional teams in Venezuela and Spain.

 In 2020, Lezkano re-joined the Ivory Coast national basketball team, and led the team to a silver medal at FIBA AfroBasket 2021.